Dr. Daniel Labow

 Get Connected to Dr. Daniel Labow

 Dr. Labow is one of the leading surgeons for peritoneal mesothelioma.
 He’s a strong communicator and prioritizes patient quality of life.
 He also leaves open the possibility of surgery or other therapies with neoadjuvant treatment.
-Dr. Labow works at one of the top cancer centers in the northeast.

 Why Choose Dr. Labow?